-Keys and CSPs CSP Type Generation Input / Output Storage Destruction Use Remote PED Vector (RPV) 256-bit secret value AES-CTR DRBG Input / Output via direct connection to PED Flash memory in plaintext Zeroized via ICD command A randomly generated 256-bit secret, which must be shared between a remote PED and a cryptographic module in order to establish a secure communication channel between them.
-Secure Recovery Vector (SRV) Split of AES-256 MTK AES-CTR DRBG Split output in plaintext Flash memory encrypted with GSK N/A A split of the MTK that is written to one or more iKeys using the M of N secret splitting scheme and used to recover the MTK after a tamper event has been cleared.
-DRBG Key AES-256 Hardware Random Source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event 32 bytes AES key stored in the BBRAM of the internal security co-processor.
+Key/CSP Name Description Remote PED Vector (RPV) A randomly generated 256-bit secret, which must be shared between a remote PED and a cryptographic module in order to establish a secure communications channel between them.
+Secure Recovery Vector (SRV) A split of the MTK that is written to one or more iKeys using the M of N secret splitting scheme and used to recover the MTK after a tamper event has been cleared.
+DRBG Key 32 bytes AES key stored in the BBRAM of the internal security co- processor.
 Used in the implementation of the NIST SP 800-90A CTR (AES) DRBG.
-DRBG Seed 384 bits Hardware Random Source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event Random seed data drawn from the Hardware RBG in the security co-processor and used to seed the implementation of the NIST SP 800-90A CTR (AES) DRBG.
-DRBG V 128 bits H/W Random Source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event Part of the secret state of the approved DRBG.
-The value is stored in the security coprocessor as plaintext and is generated using the methods described in NIST SP 800-90A.
-DRBG Entropy Input 384 bits H/W Random Source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event The entropy value used to initialize the approved DRBG.
-The 48-byte value is stored ephemerally in memory of the security coprocessor.
-Secure Audit Logging Key (SALK) 256 bit HMAC AES-CTR DRBG Input / Output encrypted Flash memory in plaintext and encrypted with SADK N/A A 256-bit key used to verify data integrity and authentication of the log messages.
-Saved in the parameter area of Flash memory.
-Secure Audit Domain Key (SADK) AES-256 AES-CTR DRBG Input / Output encrypted Flash Memory encrypted with USK N/A A 256-bit key that is used to wrap/unwrap the SALK when it is exported / imported from / to the module.
+DRBG Seed Random seed data drawn from the Hardware RBG in the security co- processor and used to seed the implementation of the NIST SP 800- 90A CTR (AES) DRBG.
+DRBG V Part of the secret state of the approved DRBG.
+The value is stored in the security co-processor as plaintext and is generated using the methods described in SP800-90A.
+It is zeroized during a tamper event.
+DRBG Entropy Input The entropy value used to initialize the approved DRBG.
+The 48-byte value is stored ephemerally in memory of the security co-processor.